Real-Time Learning of Predictive Dynamic Obstacle Models for Robotic Motion Planning: Preliminaries

 \subsection{Cadzow Algorithm for Denoising}

 Here, we review a variant of Cadzow's algorithm for denoising Hankel matrices\cite{Cadzow1988}.
-In {\em lifted} dynamics that are approximately linear (e.g., Koopman-based approximations), noise-free data lives on a low-dimensional vector space.
-Hence, for sufficiently large delay embedding window $L$, the noise-free Hankel trajectory matrix becomes low rank.
+In the approximately linear {\em lifted} dynamics (e.g., Koopman-based approximations), noise-free data resides on a low-dimensional vector space.
+Hence, for a sufficiently large delay embedding window $L$, the noise-free Hankel trajectory matrix becomes low rank.
 However, with measurement noise, the observed Hankel matrix is generally full rank.
-Formally, let $H^L \in \real^{(L\,n_x) \times (N-L+1)}$ be a Hankel matrix constructed from $N$ consecutive noisy measurements with embedding window $L$.
+Let Hankel matrix $H^L \in \real^{(L\,n_x) \times (N-L+1)}$ be constructed from $N$ consecutive noisy measurements with embedding window $L$.
 Decompose $H^L$ as $H^L \;=\; \widehat H^L \;+\; \Delta$ with

 where $\Delta$ denotes measurement noise and $\widehat{H}^{\,L}$ is the noise-free Hankel matrix.
-The objective is to recover the (unknown) noise-free, low-rank Hankel matrix $\widehat H^{\,L}$ from $H^{\,L}$.
-The Cadzow algorithm tries to achieve this objective by alternating between projecting $H^L$ on the set of matrices with rank of at most $r$ and then projecting the result back on the set of Hankel matrices as we explain below.
+The goal is to recover the (unknown) noise-free, low-rank Hankel matrix $\widehat H^{\,L}$ from $H^{\,L}$.
+Cadzow's algorithm aims for this objective by alternating projections of $H^L$ on the set of matrices with rank of at most $r$ with projections of the result back onto the set of Hankel matrices.